AttackOnJasper/University-notes/psych253/psych253.md

 - Seizure Study
 	- One would help if he / she is responsible
 	- **Diffusion of responsibility** occurs when there r multiple people
+		- reduced if less people & less psychological distance
 - Decision Tree to help: notice the incident -> treat as emergency -> think I m responsible -> help
+- Audience inhibition: embarrassed or worried about how other observers will view them

 ### Social Norms Impact
 - Norm of Reciprocity